-Based on the average daytime model results, projected sound levels are below 60 dBA at receptors throughout the area for half of the construction phases.
-During six construction phases there will be up to 33 receptors that exceed 60 dBA with the most receptors in a given year of 15 and the highest projected sound level of 66 dBA.
+Based on the unmitigated average daytime sound model results, projected sound levels are below 60 dBA at receptors throughout the area for half of the construction phases.
+During six construction phases there will be up to 33 receptors that exceed 60 dBA Leq.
+The most receptors in a given year is 15 and the highest projected sound level of 66 dBA.
 All 33 of the modeled receptors that are above 60 dBA are either commercial properties or the post office and cemetery north of the Project site.
 If mitigation is necessary to reduce the impact on these northerly properties, construction site fencing with noise barrier material attached to the fencing could be used along the northern edge of the property to reduce the sound propagating northward during the phases that involve construction along the northern edge of the Project site.
+Examples of where barriers and/or berms could be located are shown in Figure 14 to 19.